UNDERSTANDING PLANT NUTRITION

 The mycorrhiza obtains carbohydrates (sugars) that it requires from the plants roots, in return it transports nutrients, including nitrogen, phosphorus and water back to the plant.
 It has been discovered that the mycorrhizae threads are much more efficient at absorbing water and plants nutrients than plant roots on their own.

 There is increasing evidence that plants living with a healthy mycorrhizal population are richer in minerals, such as phosphate, and are healthier and more able to resist disease.
 Probably more important than the role of micro-organisms in phosphate availability, is the part that mycorrhizae fungi play in phosphate uptake by plants.
 The mycorrhizae are very efficient at converting phosphate into a soluble form and making it available to the plants.
+Ironically, super-phosphate fertiliser kills micorrhizae fungi, the very organism that in a healthy soil will make phosphorus available to plants.
 In comparison to plants without mycorrhizae root associations, plants with mycorrhizae have shown to have three to ten times more nutrition in their leaves, fruit and grain.